CircleCI-Public/config-preview-sdk/docs/jobs.md

 ## Invoking the same job multiple times

 A single configuration may invoke a job many times.
 At configuration processing time during build ingestion, CircleCI will auto-generate names if none are provided.
-If a user cares about the name of the duplicate jobs, they can explicitly name them with the `name` key.
+If you carec about the name of the duplicate jobs, they can be explicitly named with the `name` key.

->NOTE: The user must explicitly name repeat jobs when a repeat job should be upstream (ie: is used under the `requires` key of a job invocation in a workflow) of another job in the workflow.
+>NOTE: The user must explicitly name repeat jobs when a repeat job should be upstream of another job in a workflow (ie: if the job is used under the `requires` key of a job invocation in a workflow you will need to name it).

 ```yaml
 workflows: